wso2/docs-open-banking/en/docs/learn/api-security.md

 ####Qualified e-Seal Certificate (QSealC)
 QSealC seals application data and sensitive information to ensure that the origin of the document is trusted.
-WSO2 Open Banking Accelerator allows using QSealCas signing certificates in application layer security to ensure protecting the data or messages from potential attackers during or after the communication.
+WSO2 Open Banking Accelerator allows using QSealC as the signing certificates in application layer security to ensure protecting the data or messages from potential attackers during or after the communication.